azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

    Install-Module AzSK -Scope CurrentUser -AllowClobber
    ```

-3. Perform breaking changes with the help of org policy updates page and run UOP AzSK version update flag
+3. Perform breaking changes with the help of org policy updates page and run UOP with AzSK version update flag

    ```PowerShell
    # For Basic Setup